Healing Binge Eating with Internal Family Systems (IFS) Therapy

 - 2 min read

-Binge eating often starts long before the food
+Binge eating often starts long before the food.
+It begins with a feeling.

-One moment, everything seems fine, and the next, you find yourself eating large amounts of food in response to stress, shame, or emotional pain.
+One moment, everything seems fine.
+The next, you find yourself eating large amounts of food in response to stress, shame, or emotional pain.

 Binge eating can feel like a battle you're losing with yourself.